0xwink/doc-winkalc/src/intro.md

 This is the algebraic style of doing things.
 An analytic method involving residues is available and perhaps more feasible by hand.
 Nevertheless, limitations are conspicuous: it works just for complex numbers, unable to cope with the finite field case.

 You may even use the method of undetermined variants, though that means solving a huge matrix in the end.
+See [Wikipedia](https://en.wikipedia.org/wiki/Partial_fraction_decomposition).
 :::

 In theory, everything goes smoothly.
 But to be honest, doing Euclid's algorithm by hand is inefficient.
 And